 What is livedoid vasculopathy?

 Livedoid vasculopathy is a rare, chronic vascular disorder characterised by persistent painful ulceration of the lower extremities.
-The condition occurs chiefly but not exclusively on the lower leg or foot and occurs most commonly in middle-aged women.
-There is often an increased incidence during the winter and summer months.
+The condition occurs chiefly but not exclusively on the lower leg or foot.

 What is the cause of livedoid vasculopathy?

 The exact cause of livedoid vasculopathy remains unclear, and various theories have been published referring to abnormalities within the blood vessel wall and in the circulating blood.
 It is likely that several different abnormalities may lead to clotting within small blood vessels of the lower legs.
 The thrombi result in necrosis of overlying skin, ulceration and very slow healing.
 There is no primary vasculitis.